Plus-1000/Create-point-set-on-face-with-NX-Open/README.md

  ## Create points on selected face and export them to text file
-Some time you need a point clould of an object for testing porpose, you will have to get ready the camera and components then proceed.
-With this app you may first create solid model or face with NX CADCAM, then generate point set on face and exported their coordinate to a text file.

-The steps was automated with this app, select face and input the parameters, the point set file will be send to NX part file location with name "exported points.txt"
+ ## Create points on selected face and export them to text file
+When we need a point set of a surface for testing purposes, we can create it within NX CADCAM and then export the points to a txt or csv file.
+This NX Open script is designed to create a point set on an NX surface with just a few clicks, as demonstrated in the video.

+The coordinates of the points will be stored in a txt file "exported points.txt", which will be created in the same folder as the NX part file.
 <br/>
 ## How it works
 1. Open NX and create point set on face, the process was recorded with NX journal, some simplification is necessary to get it ready to run later.